jeanguybillard/angunasuktuq-saas-client/README.md

 Angunasuktuq Client for Hunting Hackers by finding their fingerprints in Logs.

-With this client you will be able to identify anomalies in your sales transactions and find ip addresses responsible for DDoS attacks.
+This client detects servers responsible for the DDOS.
+Also you will be able to identify anomalies in your sales transactions and find ip addresses responsible for DDoS attacks.

 # installation

 ``` sh
 composer require jeanguybillard/angunasuktuq-saas-client